jesbu1/carl/README.md

 to install the disabled joint Half-Cheetah environment code originally from GrBAL.

 ## Running Experiments
+For PDDM Baoding Hand manipulation experiments, see this repo [here](https://github.com/jesbu1/pddm).

-Experiments for a particular environment can be run using:
+Experiments for the other three environments can be run using:

 ```
 python mbexp.py